souvenirpixels/blockchain-developer-bootcamp-final-project/README.md

 1. Volume discounts for purchasing many assets via an ERC20 token.
 1. Ability to purchase different types of licences (standard vs extended, etc)
 1. Ability to check if assetURI is a valid file before purchase
-1. More secure way to restrict asset to the assetURI

 ## Getting Started
 Requires [Truffle](https://github.com/trufflesuite/truffle) and [Ganache GUI](https://www.trufflesuite.com/ganache) installed.